apeart30/proof-of-concept/README.md

 But wait, it gets even cooler.
 I went ahead and put this thing to the test.
 Sent some money via MTN Mobile Money and guess what?
 The name checking seems to be on a coffee break.
 I kid you not, I’ve been moving around sending money to people back and forth to check if the whole thing works .. for a whole week its like I have a money tank or something 😂😂😂😂😂😂… the easiest target was motorbikes of course .
 Because they’re the ones who only check for the amount money that was received but never open the whole message 😆..
 I don’t know why they appealed to me like an easy terget tbh. 😎

 But fear not, the good news is, I've got your back.
 I've done some digging, and MTN's firewall seems to be on the lookout for messages that scream "M-Money."
-That's where the magic happens.
+That's where the magic happens to put it simply mtn's firewall rules are only set to detect message that has exactly "M-Money" as message title .
 Toss in a sly space, like "M-Money " and you're basically a mobile money wizard.
 Seriously, it's like you've sent money to someone without even breaking a sweat.

 Now, here's where the plot thickens.
 It's a slick move for folks who've got places to be and only peek at their messages and the cash flow.
 Caught a few curious cats, though, ones who've got an eye for detail.
 Can't fool everyone, right? 😄